 We recommend buying a combination ticket at either the nearby entrance to the Palatine Hill – the ticket window rarely has a line – or from the official website.
 The combination ticket includes admission to the Colosseum, the Roman Forum, and the Palatine Hill and Museum.
-Another advantage to buying this combo ticket is that it's good for 2 days, so there's no need to rush to see all three sites in one day.
+Another advantage of buying this combo ticket is that it's good for two days, so there's no need to rush to see all three sites in one day.
 This is the simplest ticket option available – you can't get a ticket just for the Colosseum.

 If you purchase your ticket online or at a non-Colosseum ticket window, you don't have to wait in the long ticket line at the amphitheater.
 But you'll still need to go through the security line (there's no way around this), which can move quite slowly.